khulnasoft/khulnasoft/doc/dev/security/csrf_security_model.md

 ### How we protect against CSRF in API endpoints

-There are a few ways in which Sourcegraph's API endpoints protect against CSRF:
+There are a few ways in which Khulnasoft's API endpoints protect against CSRF:

 1. First and foremost, by restricting session cookie-based authentication.
 As described above, session cookie authentication is prohibited in non-simple CORS requests which means cookies CANNOT be used to authenticate a Sourcegraph API request unless it comes from an allowed origin, passing the browser's CORS policy checks.
 This is the primary means by which we protect against CSRF in our API endpoints.
 2. Secondarily, by providing an `Authorization` header or basic auth with an access token.
 This is not possible for an attacker to provide through indirect means; they would have had to convince the user to provide them with an access token.